gryzus24/ziew/README.md

     WIDGET   - uppercase name of the widget,
     INTERVAL - refresh interval in deciseconds (1/10 of a second), FORMAT   - widget specific format enclosed in double quotes.
-Format, apart from plain text may contain optional options enclosed in squirrelly brackets and optional specifiers after a period.
+Format, apart from plain text may contain options which tell the widget what information to display.
+Options are enclosed in squirrelly brackets and may contain specifiers after a period:

+                 {OPTION.[PRECISION][ALIGNMENT]}

+               * OPTION    - widget specific option name,
+               * PRECISION - number from 0 to 9 inclusive - specifies digits
+                             of precision (0 if left unspecified),
+               * ALIGNMENT - either < for left alignment or > for right
+                             alignment - reserves space for the longest representation of a number (no alignment if left unspecified).

     Example
       CPU 25 "CPU {%all.1>}"